Let's get you started

 Conclusion

-An Other Technical Consulting business licence at Dubai South Business Hub Free Zone offers foreign entrepreneurs and established firms a cost-effective, strategically located base from which to deliver specialist advisory services across global markets.
+An Other Technical Consulting business license at Dubai South Business Hub Free Zone offers foreign entrepreneurs and established firms a cost-effective, strategically located base from which to deliver specialist advisory services across global markets.
 With 100% foreign ownership, no minimum share capital, a fast setup timeline, and access to one of the world's most connected logistics hubs, the barriers to entry are genuinely low.
 The combination of UAE tax efficiency, an extensive treaty network, and strong regional demand creates a compelling commercial case for technical consultants at every stage of growth.

 Why is Dubai South Free Zone a strategic location for technical consulting firms